heronwood/heronwood.github.io/governance.md

 Additionally, according to [Article VII, Section 16]({% link governance/covenants-conditions-and-restrictions.md %}#section-16):

 > No changes in landscaping, nor removal or trimming of trees, lawns, or shrubs will be permitted within the common areas without written authorization of the Board or the Architectural Control Committee.

+### How much are our HOA fees, and when are they due?

+Heronwood Estates has an annual fee (also known as an *annual assessment*) of $120 per lot per year.
+The assessment is due on January 15th each year and must be paid within 30 days.